Family Assets for Independence in Minnesota Application

-All participants in the FAIM program are required to attend a 12-hour financial literacy course and complete 10 hours of asset specific training.
-All required training is FREE!
+All participants accepted to the FAIM program are required to complete a 12-Hour Financial Literacy course, in addition to 10 hours of asset-specific training.

 The current general and income guidelines to qualify for participation in the FAIM program at Lakes and Pines are: